Sialitech/label-siali/docs/source/guide/predictions.md

 - [Brush pre-annotations for segmentation with masks](#Import-brush-segmentation-pre-annotations-in-RLE-format)
 - [OCR pre-annotations with bounding boxes, labels, and text transcriptions](#Import-OCR-pre-annotations)

-To format pre-annotations for Label Studio not represented in these examples, refer to the sample results JSON for the relevant object and control tags for your labeling configuration, such as the [Audio tag](/tags/audio.html) for audio classification tasks.
-Each tag must be represented in the JSON pre-annotations format to render predictions in the Label Studio UI.
+To format pre-annotations for Siali Label not represented in these examples, refer to the sample results JSON for the relevant object and control tags for your labeling configuration, such as the [Audio tag](/tags/audio.html) for audio classification tasks.
+Each tag must be represented in the JSON pre-annotations format to render predictions in the Siali Label UI.
 Not all object and control tags list sample results JSON.

-You can also use the [Label Studio Playground](/playground) to preview the output JSON for a specific labeling configuration.
+You can also use the [Siali Label Playground](/playground) to preview the output JSON for a specific labeling configuration.

 ## Import bbox and choice pre-annotations for images

 For example, import predicted **bounding box regions (rectangles)** and **choices** for tasks to determine whether an item in an image is an airplane or a car.

-For image pre-annotations, Label Studio expects the x, y, width, and height of image annotations to be provided in percentages of overall image dimension.
+For image pre-annotations, Siali Label expects the x, y, width, and height of image annotations to be provided in percentages of overall image dimension.
 See [Units for image annotations](predictions.html#Units_for_image_annotations) on this page for more about how to convert formats.

 Use the following labeling configuration:
 ```xml